Access control rules

 Access control rule order

-Rules in an access control policy are numbered, starting at 1.
-The system matches traffic to access control rules in top-down order by ascending rule number.
+matches traffic to access control rules in top-down order by ascending rule number, and

-In most cases, the system handles network traffic according to the first access control rule where all the rule’s conditions match the traffic.
-Except for Monitor rules, the system does not continue to evaluate traffic against additional, lower-priority rules after that traffic matches a rule.
+In most cases, except for Monitor rules, the system does not continue to evaluate traffic against additional, lower-priority rules after that traffic matches a rule.

 To help you organize access control rules, every access control policy has two system-provided rule sections, Mandatory and Default.
 To further organize, you can create custom rule categories inside the Mandatory or Default sections.
 After you create a category, you cannot move it, although you can delete it, rename it, and move rules into, out of, within, and around it.
 The system assigns rule numbers across sections and categories.